IT IS AGREED as follows:

 - it will not allow or suffer any User account, from time to time, to be used by any other individual unless it has been reassigned in its entirety to another User, in which case the prior User shall no longer have any right to access or use the Services and/or Documentation;

-- each User shall keep a secure password for his use of the Services and Documentation, that such password shall be changed no less frequently than monthly and that each User shall keep his password confidential;
+- each User shall keep a secure password for their use of the Services and Documentation, that such password shall be changed no less frequently than monthly and that each User shall keep his password confidential;

 - it shall maintain a written, up to date list of current Users and provide such list to the Supplier within 5 Business Days of the Supplier’s written request at any time or times;